-- 1. the company balance sheet as at December 31, 2023; - 2. the company income statement for the year ended December 31, 2023; and - 3. the notes comprising a summary of the accounting policies and other explanatory information.
+- 1. the company balance sheet as at December 31, 2024; - 2. the company income statement for 2024; and - 3. the notes comprising a summary of the accounting policies and other explanatory information.

 Basis for our opinion

 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
 Our responsibilities under those standards are further described in the 'Our responsibilities for the audit of the financial statements' section of our report.